cwgm/cwgm.github.com/_posts/2012-03-08-Veni, vidi, vici.md

 But if you think that’s impressive, just think how much more they would’ve achieved with the help of unified communications and cloud-based contact centres.
 Honestly — It hardly bears thinking about — they’d probably still be going strong.

-Had anyone, from the lowliest legionnaire to the most pompous praetor, needed to get things done all they’d have needed was a single, intuitive point of contact and they would be able to get through to the people that mattered.
+Had anyone, from the lowliest legionary to the most pompous praetor, needed to get things done all they’d have needed was a single, intuitive point of contact and they would be able to get through to the people that mattered.
 With interactive voice response (IVR) capturing information about the caller and their needs, and intelligently routing each contact to the right skilled agent, there would have been no end to their success.

 Whether they wanted helmets or olive oil, Romans would have known they could get things done.
 Roman businesses could even have used social media monitoring tools allowing them to respond to their customers quickly, directly and through channels that suited them.
 And with mobile apps to make consumption easier and emails to contact businesses whenever they wanted, Roman consumers could’ve kept the silk route thriving to this day.